OpenAutomationTechnologies/openPOWERLINK_V2/Examples/altera_nios2/EBV_DBC3C40/design_nios2_openmac/readme.txt

 - Development Board EBV DBC3C40 (Mercury Board)

-- Altera Quartus II v9.0 or newer (Web Edition is also possible)
+- Altera Quartus II v9.0 or newer (Web Edition is also possible) Currently, v9.1 does not work.

-- Altera Nios II Embedded Design Suite v9.0 or newer
+- Altera Nios II Embedded Design Suite v9.0 or newer Currently, v9.1 does not work.

 - Experiences with this development environment are required